Cleyfson/Scheduler/README.md

 # Scheduler

-A small project developed in C++ language, for the discipline of programming and development.
+A small project developed in C++ language, for the discipline of programming and development at UFMG.
 The idea behind the code is to simulate a process scheduler, that is, the subsystem of an OS that chooses which process will be executed by the CPU.
 To do this, we use a basic Priority Queue using a Linked List.

 It is possible to simulate this process through the following input commands to the program <br />